matt-wright2001/Pixie-Net-Nuclear-Spectroscopy-Lab/Raw-Data-Processing/README.md

 $ tree->Draw("adcEnergy[0]>>h1(Number of Bins, Start Bin, End Bin)", "", "")

 In the example, Number of Bins, Start Bin, and End Bin will all be numerical values.
 Please note that in the second command, we are defining the pointer `tree` because my version of ROOT (and yours if you are using the MSU Advanced Lab's Manjaro machine) protects the name `data.`

+Alternativly, the TTrees may be viewed in the ROOT web-browser.
+To view the TTrees, run the following in ROOT:

+$ TFile *_file0 = TFile::Open("PixieNetOutput.root")

+$ TBrowser tb